-What’s the one thing you always hear about teak furniture?
-That it lasts forever because you can just refinish or restore it.
-People also say that teak is expensive.
-Teak can pricey but that’s because it is furniture that holds up year after year.
-This weekend I’m joining in with my blogging friends to share backyard projects (the first Sunday of every month).
+What’s the one thing you always hear about teak wood furniture?
+It lasts a long time you can just refinish or restore it.
+People also say that teak pieces are expensive.
+Teak patio furniture is pricy but that’s because it is furniture that holds up year after year.

-When we moved into our house, the seller didn’t have room for her teak outdoor furniture.
-Big win for us because we had no back yard in our last house.
-For two years the teak table and chairs has continued to get dirtier and more grey.
+When we moved into our house, the previous owner didn’t have room for a patio set so she left it behind.
+For two years the teak table and chairs continued to get dirtier and more grey.

 This is the table right before we started refinishing it.